Skip to content

 What People Often Overlook

 Many people think about a raise in terms of the monthly difference — maybe an extra few hundred in take-home pay.
 But that framing undersells what is actually happening.
 Each future percentage raise is now calculated on a higher base.
 Retirement contributions may increase.
 Overtime and bonus calculations can shift too.
-It can help to zoom out and look at the full picture across a career, rather than just the next paycheck.
-This is worth considering especially when weighing up a job offer or a career move.
+It can help to zoom out and review the full picture across a career, rather than just the next paycheck.
+This is worth noting especially when weighing up a job offer or a career move.

 A Starting Point, Not a Prediction